Chhavimohitkar65/AIML/README.md

 <h1>Machine Learning Projects Repository </h1>
-This GitHub repository contains a collection of machine-learning projects that demonstrate various techniques and algorithms for solving different real-world problems.
-Each project is designed to showcase a specific aspect of machine learning, from clustering and classification to incorporating text-to-speech functionality using the pyttsx3 library.
+<p>This GitHub repository contains a collection of machine-learning projects that demonstrate various techniques and algorithms for solving different real-world problems.
+Each project is designed to showcase a specific aspect of machine learning, from clustering and classification to incorporating text-to-speech functionality using the pyttsx3 library. </p>
 Below is an overview of the projects included in this repository:

 Project List-----
 <h3>1.
 Customer Segmentation using K-Means Clustering</h3>